 - Price: $$$

-Hybrid models borrow elements from both traditional spring mattresses and foam mattresses — making them a great option for those who aren’t quite sure what type of mattress they prefer.
-This hybrid model’s latex foam and individually wrapped springs combine for a supportive mattress with a medium-firm feel.
+Hybrid models borrow elements from both traditional spring mattresses and foam mattresses — making them an option for those who aren’t quite sure what type of mattress they prefer.
+This hybrid model’s latex foam and individually wrapped springs are designed as a supportive mattress with a medium-firm feel.

 Best organic mattress for side sleepers